suarezwsarah/androidstore/README.md

 # androidstore
 androidstore/admin_project/services/conf.php
-There youll set up the web-based administration(CMS) after you upload the whole admin_project to your server default login is
+There youll set up the web-based administration(CMS) after you upload the whole admin_project to your server You must run demo_sql in database default login is
 user: user_markeet
 password: user